 Return to Home

+This paper relates to my broader book project, Wars for the People: Leaders, Audiences, and the Use of Force.
 An earlier version of this paper was presented at the 2016 APSA Annual Meeting.
 Copy available upon request.